monoastro/sia/known-bugs.md

 # NOT FIXED
+- The users bar is empty when the website is opened after a while, for some reason the session expires faster than intended or something?

-In the registration page, the months overflow out of the box
+- In the registration page, the months overflow out of the box

 # FIXED